Sample Essay Uniforms

 There is no question that school uniforms can instill a feeling of school spirit, school pride, and social acceptance.
 When compared to designer clothes and name-brand basketball shoes, school uniforms can also be a cost-effective solution to school wear.
 Surely, this is an appealing benefit to those families that find it difficult, if not impossible, to afford such luxuriance.
 Indeed, parents will find it easier to shop for their children’s school attire, and the students will be able to quickly choose their outfits for school in the morning.

 Unfortunately, as well served as this proposal may appear, school uniforms can not solve the nation’s problems of gang violence.
 Clearly, these deeply rooted problems are well beyond the scope of any school uniform policy.
-Furthermore, mandating this policy only at the elementary and middle school level does nothing to curb gang violence occurring at the high schools across our country.
+Furthermore, mandating this policy only at the elementary and middle school levels does nothing to curb gang violence at high schools across our country.
 As Loren Siegel, Director of the Public Education Department, ACLU, points out, school administrators and teachers have been reluctant to impose the school uniform policy on high school students, because it most certainly will cause the teenagers to rebel (Siegel 1).
-Cecilia Smith, a guidance counselor atForestvilleHigh SchoolinPrince George’s, tells of how teenage students rebelled when school uniforms were tried at their school.
+Cecilia Smith, a guidance counselor at Forestville High School in Prince George’s, tells of how teenage students rebelled when school uniforms were tried at their school.
 Smith explains that the teenagers were rebelling because they were afraid that “it was going to take their individuality away” (Tousignant 2).